anhtudo1209/Code-Battle-Arena/backend/exercises/070-find-k-closest-elements/problem.md

 # Find K Closest Elements

-Given a sorted array, a value x, and an integer k, find the k closest elements to x in the array.
+Given a sorted array, an integer k, and a value x, find the k closest elements to x in the array.
 The result should also be sorted.

 ## Input
-An sorted array, a value x, and an integer k
+Line 1: The size of the array, an integer k, and a value x Line 2: An sorted array

 ## Output
 Find the k closest elements to x in the array.
 The result should also be sorted.